kritchao/Project-Todo/README.md

 1. run npm install on both folder
 2. run npm start on React folder
 3. run node index.js on NodeJS folder
-4. config database properties in config/package.json to allow sequelize to initialize database
+4. config database properties in config/package.json to allow sequelize to initialize database that you want to keep data

 ## What is this project
 - My project is build based on NodeJS and React.